Stag Activities in Dublin

 Booze & Bites

-Dublin has become a vibrant city of food over the last decade and has been a must-stop on any proper European trip for this reason.
+From doing your stag activities in Dublin you will realise this city has become a vibrant city of food over the last decade and has been a must-stop on any proper European trip for this reason.
 In every restaurant from Michelin starred to lunch shacks chefs are serving beef, fish and lobster all from the country itself so you’ll be sure whatever you order is of the best quality!
 Dublin dining has also extended beyond the traditional Irish fare, with first-rate Indian, Italian and Chinese restaurants taking their rightful place at the top.

 The city is famous for Barmbrack which is a bread that contains sultanas and raisins.
 Also, Gur Cake which is a cake that was eaten by the poor people of Dublin in the 19th and early 20th centuries as it was cheap to buy.
 It’s made from either stale bread or cake and is enjoyed all over the city.
 A popular hotspot in the city is a Mexican restaurant called 777 but if you’re after more of an Irish based restaurant then Boxty House is a good one to experience.

 Whether a night out is amongst your Dublin stag do ideas or not.
 There are over 600 licensed boozers in Dublin so you’ll be spoilt for choice on where to go for a drink on your stag do.
 With Dublin having one of the most youthful populations in Europe with 50% of the population averaging younger than 25 years’ old, it means the clubs and pubs are always heaving and the night is always buzzing so you’ll never be disappointed!